JetBrains/kotlin-web-site/docs/topics/compatibility-guides/compatibility-guide-21.md

 > **Incompatible change type**: source
 >
 > **Short summary**: The `kotlin-compiler-embeddable` dependency is removed from the runtime in Kotlin Gradle Plugin (KGP).
-> Required modules are now included directly in KGP artifacts, with a version limit of 2.0 to support compatibility with Gradle versions below 8.2.
+> Required modules are now included directly in KGP artifacts, with a Kotlin language version limit of 2.0 to support compatibility with Gradle Kotlin runtime in versions below 8.2.
 >
 > **Deprecation cycle**:
 >